Emergency Evacuation 101

 What is NOT included here?

 This is neither a business contingency planning nor a network operations resource.
-This guide is strictly focused on what we have seen works well for effective emergency evacuation, based on our expertise providing emergency mustering solutions.
-Please look elsewhere for guidance on network recovery, backup strategies, power failures, money recovery, drafting a business contingency plan.
+This guide is strictly focused on what we have seen works well for effective emergency evacuation, based on our expertise in providing emergency mustering solutions.
+Please look elsewhere for guidance on network recovery, backup strategies, power failures, money recovery, and/or drafting a business contingency plan.
 Here are some helpful references:

 What is an emergency evacuation?